rexthecoder/Bamboo/README.md

 <p>&nbsp;</p>

 # Features 📝
-> Bamboo required you to set a value for mobile breakpoint.
-If you don't set tht value for the others, it would automatically use the mobile as defualt for all the available breakpoint (desktop, tablet, large).
+> Bamboo requires you to set a value for the mobile breakpoint.
+If you don't provide values for the others, it will automatically use the mobile as default for all the available breakpoints (desktop, tablet, large).

 <p>&nbsp;</p>

 ## Bamboo Value
-A class that allow you to set widgets based on breakpoint.
-It can be use in most case, where ever you want to have an adaptive value.
+A class that allows you to set widgets based on the breakpoint.
+You can use it in most cases, where ever you want to have an adaptive value.

 ```dart
     Container(
         child: Bamboo.value(